titapo/ezy/doc/tutorial/08_nullable.md

 ```

 `.value()` is an unchecked accessor.
 In general accessing a value without checking its validity can be
-undefined behaviour.
+undefined behavior.
 For now, since DefaultNullable is just an `int` it simply gives back the stored value.

 This simple feature can make one's code more expressive, but to be honest it might do not worth too much.
 Happily, there are more options available